Logicademy/PYNQ-SoC-Builder/README.md

 ## Notes

-- If a signal is to be used for I/O all bits of the chosen signal must be used - When a port is made; this is because once a signal has been made external, no floating pins are allowed.
+- If a signal is to be used for I/O all bits of the chosen signal must be used - this is because once a signal has been made external, no floating pins are allowed.